What is Singularity

 The Singularity scheduler uses ZooKeeper as a distributed replication log to maintain state and keep track of registered deployable items, the active deploys for these items and the running tasks that fulfill the deploys.
 As shown in the drawing, the same ZooKeeper quorum utilized by Mesos masters and slaves can be reused for Singularity.

-Since ZooKeeper is not meant to handle large quantities of data, Singularity can optionally (and recommended for any real usage) utilize a MySQL database to periodically offload historical data from ZooKeeper and keep records of deployable item changes, deploy request history as well as the history of all launched tasks.
+Since ZooKeeper is not meant to handle large quantities of data, Singularity can optionally (and recommended for any real usage) utilize a database (MySQL or PostgreSQL) to periodically offload historical data from ZooKeeper and keep records of deployable item changes, deploy request history as well as the history of all launched tasks.

 In production environments Singularity should be run in high-availability mode by running multiple instances of the Singularity Scheduler component.
 As depicted in the drawing, only one instance is always active with all the other instances waiting in stand-by mode.
 While only one instance is registered for receiving resource offers, all instances can process API requests.
 Singularity uses ZooKeeper to perform leader election and maintain a single leader.
 Because of the ability for all instances to change state, Singularity internally uses queues which are consumed by the Singularity leader to make calls to Mesos.